 Skip to main content

-Brand Agents are AI agents or autonomous bidding systems that act on behalf of advertisers.
-They evaluate incoming intent, decide whether to participate, and submit structured bids into AIP auctions.
-A Brand Agent can be rule based, ML driven, or fully autonomous.
+Brand Agents are AI agents or autonomous systems that act on behalf of commercial entities.
+They evaluate incoming intent, decide whether to participate, submit Bid payloads, and - in delegate mode - accept session handoffs to execute real tasks.
+A Brand Agent can be rule-based, ML-driven, or fully autonomous.
 AIP does not prescribe how it is built, only how it must speak to the protocol.

 High-level flow

-1. A Platform sends a PlatformRequest containing user intent and contextual signals to the Operator.
+1. A Platform sends a PlatformRequest containing user intent to the Operator.

-4. The Operator publishes the ContextRequest to subscribed Brand Agents using a supported transport.
+3. The Operator publishes the ContextRequest to subscribed Brand Agents.

-5. Brand Agents evaluate the ContextRequest and decide whether to bid.
+4. Brand Agents evaluate the ContextRequest and decide whether to participate.

-6. Brand Agents submit a BidResponse to the Operator within the auction window.
+5. Brand Agents submit a bid to the Operator within the auction window.

-8. Verified events (CPX, CPC, CPA) are reported and settled via the Operator ledger.
+9. Verified events are reported and settled via the Operator.

-AIP separates intent capture from bidding decisions to protect user privacy.
+AIP separates intent capture from participation decisions to protect user privacy.

 • Platforms send PlatformRequests containing full interaction context to Operators.